XJTU-Power-AI/charginghub-env/README.md

 ## Paper Citation

-If you used this environment for your experiments or found it helpful, consider citing the following paper:
+If you used this environment for your experiments or found it helpful, consider citing our paper:

 <pre>
 bib